EPICmynamesBG/WiFi-USB/README.md

 Keep reading below for more on how to build your own WiFi-USB board, and instructions on how to install the firmware to get your device up and running.

+## Important Notes ##

+** Never plug both the mini-USB power supply and the FTDI power at the same time.
+The hardware is not designed to handle this and will surely break **

 ## Hardware ##

 Files and instructions will be posted soon.